Massachusetts e-MOLST Web Portal

 Start Proactive Planning Conversations & Document Care Choices

-The MA e-MOLST Web Portal offers health care providers and seriously ill, high risk and frail adults an effective communication approach to engage in proactive care planning conversations and document patient care choices.
+The MA e-MOLST Web Portal offers health care providers and seriously ill, high risk and frail adults an effective communication approach to engage in proactive care planning conversations and document patient care choices in MA planning documents.
 The web portal provides easy access to Ariadne Labs Serious Illness Conversation Guides, an electronic MA MOLST form (Medical Orders for Life-Sustaining Treatment), and links to complete a multi-lingual MA Health Care Proxy.
+The MA e-MOLST Web Portal is a joint pilot project of the Massachusetts Coalition for Serious Illness Care, Ariadne Labs and Honoring Choices Massachusetts with support from Vynca, Inc.

 • Start a serious illness conversation and understand what matter's most